 hello world

-I've been having an absolute blast going around and seeing what the community has been up to in recent years. my kid self would have lost their mind seeing what folks are capable of nowadays! in a way, it feels just like it did back then, following personalized links from one website to another looking for fun downloads.
-I want to be part of it and contribute whatever I possibly can!
+I've been having an absolute blast going around and seeing what the community has been up to in recent years. in a way, it feels just like it did back then, following bespoke links from one website to another, feeling like I've struck buried treasure when I find a really cool breed to download. my kid self would lose their mind if they could see what folks are capable of nowadays! basically, I want to be part of it and contribute whatever I possibly can.

-PetzA didn't exist when I left off, so I immediately spent a few tens of hours (lol) messing around with selective breeding experiments -- not really knowing what I was doing, using tons of non-OW breeds, just vibing. then, someone said they liked one of my creatures(!) and the desire to share lit a fire under me.
-I figured out how to convert pet files to breed files (thanks, Waverly Academy! and started over. having dipped a toe into LNZ Pro for the first time, the descent (or ascent?) to insanity was underway.
+PetzA didn't exist when I left off, so I immediately spent a few tens of hours (lol, no big deal) messing around with selective breeding experiments -- not really knowing what I was doing, using tons of non-overwriting breeds, just vibing. then, someone said they liked one of my creatures(!) and the desire to share lit a fire under me.
+I figured out how to convert pet files to breed files (thanks, Waverly Academy! and started over. having dipped a toe into LNZ Pro for the first time, the descent (or ascent?) back into Petz insanity was underway.

-the rest are cat breeds from the famous Vickie's Petz Zoo, primarily this ragdoll.
-I had the idea to try to selectively breed some of the ragdoll markings onto the fox to create some marbled foxes. not only did this work great, I realized that some of the foxes were inheriting some features from the ragdoll body -- the fluffy mane and torso, the subtle arch of the back. it was just. chef's kiss, mwah. the work of these two great creators complemented each other SO WELL.
+the other is the ragdoll breed from the wonderful Vickie's Petz Zoo.
+I had the idea to try to selectively breed some of the ragdoll markings onto the fox to create some marbled foxes. not only did this work great, I realized that some of the foxes were inheriting features from the ragdoll body -- the subtle arch of the back, the addball fluffs from the neck and tummy. it was just, *mwah*, chef's kiss. the work of these two talented creators complemented each other SO WELL. for some reason, I'm just so insanely tickled by the ability of the Petz breeding system to synthesize and expand upon the work of two different artists -- is there any other method quite like it?

 Here's how to make a list: